Category: #alzheimers

 Walking, weightlifting and dancing are great exercises for folks that are dealing with any type of dementia.
 The body needs to work in order to get tired.
 If we don’t get tired, we get restless.
 We can’t sleep and we get a little testy.
 Now, imagine that your brain is failing and you can’t reason out these things.
 You only know how you feel at this moment in time.
 You have to get your “willies” out somehow.
 You wander, you follow people around, and you ask the same question over and over.

 Don’t forget about brain use activities.
 They are important too.
 Coloring, making something, building something, and doing a puzzle are all important, too.
+It does not have to be perfect.

 People before things.